Hilda Baci stirs Nigeria's melting pot

 Hilda Baci stirs Nigeria’s melting pot

-Between May 11 and May 15 , celebrated Nigerian chef Hilda Baci whipped Nigerians into a frenzy as Nigerians shed their prejudices and forgot their problems to gather round her pot and watch her cook for over 100 hours and break a record in the process.
+Hilda Baci stirs Nigeria’s melting pot: Between May 11 and May 15 , celebrated Nigerian chef Hilda Baci whipped Nigerians into a frenzy as Nigerians shed their prejudices and forgot their problems to gather round her pot and watch her cook for over 100 hours and break a record in the process.

 It is not exactly clear when the 27-year-old from Akwa-Ibom decided to go for an almost impossible feat.
 But some years ago, she became convinced she could somehow break the world record for the longest cooking time of 87 hours set by an Indian Chef Lata Tondon.